-- C1 First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2020. - · Include early decision, early action, and students who began studies during summer in this cohort. - Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution). - · Admitted applicants should include wait-listed students who were subsequently offered admission.
+- C1 First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2021. - · Include early decision, early action, and students who began studies during summer in this cohort. - Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution).

-Total first-time, first-year (freshman) men who applied 3469 Total first-time, first-year (freshman) women who applied 5642 Total first-time, first-year (freshman) men who were admitted 2907 Total first-time, first-year (freshman) women who were admitted 4408 • Total full-time, first-time, first-year (freshman) men who enrolled 355 Total part-time, first-time, first-year (freshman) men who enrolled Total full-time, first-time, first-year (freshman) women who enrolled 540

-Total full-time, first-time, first-year (freshman) women who enrolled 540 Total part-time, first-time, first-year (freshman) women who enrolled
+• Since the total may include students who did not provide gender data, the detail need not sum to the total.
+Total first-time, first-year (freshman) men who applied 3553 Total first-time, first-year (freshman) women who applied 5683 Total first-time, first-year (freshman) men who were admitted 3103 Total first-time, first-year (freshman) women who were admitted 4582 Total full-time, first-time, first-year (freshman) men who enrolled 355 Total part-time, first-time, first-year (freshman) men who enrolled Total full-time, first-time, first-year (freshman) women who enrolled 467 Total part-time, first-time, first-year (freshman) women who enrolled Total first-time, first-year (degree-seeking) who applied 9236 Total first-time, first-year (degree-seeking) who were admitted 7685 Total first-time, first-year (degree-seeking) who enrolled 822